 Not all workers’ compensation claims arise from traumatic events or single accidents.
 Some workers suffer long-term physical damages due to the daily motions of their jobs.
 Performing the same motions over and over could eventually wear down your joints or strain tendons.
 Common manufacturing injuries from repetitive motions include the following:

 - Tennis elbow

 - Lower back pain

-Working for GE Transportation could involve repetitive tasks such as lifting boxes, loading trucks, bending down, climbing ladders or working on an assembly line.
+Working for GE Transportation or similar companies could involve repetitive tasks such as lifting boxes, loading trucks, bending down, climbing ladders or working on an assembly line.
 These tasks could eventually cause chronic pain, physical injury or another disability that impacts your ability to work.
 A wear-and-tear injury could qualify you for workers’ compensation.

 Filing your workers’ comp claim in Pennsylvania

 The Pennsylvania Workers’ Compensation Act gives most employees the right to file a claim for financial benefits after injuries or illnesses that happen on the job, regardless of fault.
 This includes repetitive stress injuries.
 If you had to receive medical treatment or miss days at work because of your job-related injury, you could file a claim to retrieve benefits for your losses.